CORNUS continued

 Cornus florida and its cultivars

 This species originates from the Eastern United States and indeed many of the modern cultivars have come from the U.S.A.
 The Cherokee group is an example of this.
-In America, Cornus floridas are incredibly common and disease is becoming a problem (particularly anthracnose).
+In America, Cornus florida is an incredibly common species occurring naturally and disease is becoming a problem (particularly anthracnose).
 The Cherokee group has been bred in part for its disease resistance, which is very relevant in the States.
 Fortunately it is not a problem in this country.
 They form large shrubs or small bushy trees to approx 5m depending on the cultivar and conditions; some are quite upright, others more mound like.

 They flower in May (after the nuttalliis but before the kousas) and are white in the species.
 Several selections of the variable C. florida var. rubra have been made giving shades of pink and red.